mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-05.md

-# Use Cosmos DB as a Vector DB to index your data
+# Challenge 05 - Use Cosmos DB as a Vector DB to index your data

  [< Previous Challenge](./Challenge-04.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-06.md)